Azure Newsletter: June 2017

 Join us for the complimentary Azure Marketplace virtual lab series

-If you're interested in solutions like Veeam or Red Hat but aren't sure how to get started, join us for a complimentary virtual lab.
+If you are interested in solutions like Veeam or Red Hat but are not sure how to get started, join us for a complimentary virtual lab.
 The Azure Marketplace virtual lab series will show you how to deploy these apps directly to Azure in 45 minutes or less through a hands-on demo.
 Learn more and register.

 Course: Introduction to Azure IoT

 Developers, learn the basics of Azure Internet of Things (IoT) and Azure IoT Hub.
 Watch Introduction to Azure IoT on Microsoft Virtual Academy for an overview of IoT.
 For more in-depth IoT solutions training, watch Developing IoT Solutions with Azure IoT on edX.
 Learn how to connect, monitor, and manage IoT assets with more than 12 hours of hands-on labs and 3 hours of insights recorded by the Azure IoT engineering team.